VahidN/angular-template-driven-forms-lab/README.md

 - How to create a custom dependency injection provider for the `APP_CONFIG`.
 - How to use timers in an angular application.
 - How to detect common JavaScript errors with TypeScript by improving its tsconfig.json file.
+- How to use LINQ like methods in TypeScript.

 How to run it
 -------------